What is it with the reloading press fanatics?

-Funny thing...the other day, my favorite gun blogger (Tamara K.) posted this rant about brand fanaticism over at her blog.
-Yeah yeah, I know I mentioned it before, but the subject popped up again this week in a different context.
+Funny thing…the other day, Tamara posted this rant about brand fanaticism over at her blog.
+The subject popped up again this week in a different context.

 The invective, blind loyalty, outright falsehoods, tall tales…the only thing missing is “let’s take it outside, fella!”